Add Custom Server Software or Version

 -

 You will be redirected to your server’s Console page.
-Ensure your server is offline by click on the “Stop” button at the top of the console.
+Ensure your server is offline by pressing the “Stop” button at the top of the console.

 -